A Different Message to Jews and Gentiles

 Wallace examined all the possibilities, including 2 Thessalonians 1:12; Titus 2:13, Ephesians 5:5; Col 2:2; Jude 4; and 2 Peter 1:1.

 He determined there are only two passages where Jesus Christ and God refer to “the same person.”

 These are in Titus 2:13 and 2 Peter 1:1.

 In one English version, Titus 2:13 reads, “looking for the blessed hope and glorious appearing of our great God and Savior Jesus Christ.”

 In this verse, Paul is talking about the Lord’s Day, which we will discuss in Chapter 31.
 In that Day, we will see that the Spirit of Christ appears as both the “Ancient of Days” and “the Son of Man” for He is the image of the invisible God.

 Paul is not saying these two persons are the same.
-If this verse really said, “our great God and savior Jesus Christ,” it might be more difficult to explain.
-But it says, “THE Great God” – the one “Great God,” who is not Christ in Paul’s theology.
+If this verse really said, “our great God and savior Jesus Christ,” it might be difficult to explain.
+But it says, “the Great God” – the one “Great God,” who is not Christ in Paul’s theology.

 Again, these were Peter’s words: “as many as the Lord our ELOHIM shall call.”